Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Abstract

 \section{Abstract}

-Unsupervised visible-infrared person re-identification (USVI-ReID) aims to match specified people in infrared images to visible images without annotation, and vice versa.
+Unsupervised visible-infrared person re-identification (USVI-ReID) aims to match specified people in infrared images to visible images without annotations, and vice versa.
 USVI-ReID is a challenging yet under-explored task.
-Most existing methods address the USVI-ReID problem using cluster-based contrastive learning, which simply employs the cluster center as a representation of a person.
-However, the cluster center primarily focuses on shared information, overlooking disparity.
-To address the problem, we propose a Progressive Contrastive Learning with Multi-Prototype (PCLMP) method for USVI-ReID.
-In brief, we first generate the hard prototype by selecting the sample with the maximum distance from the cluster center.
-This hard prototype is used in the contrastive loss to emphasize disparity.
+Most existing methods address the USVI-ReID using cluster-based contrastive learning, which simply employs the cluster center as a representation of a person.
+However, the cluster center primarily focuses on commonality, overlooking divergence and variety.
+To address the problem, we propose a Progressive Contrastive Learning with Hard and Dynamic Prototypes method for USVI-ReID.
+In brief, we generate the hard prototype by selecting the sample with the maximum distance from the cluster center.
+We theoretically show that the hard prototype is used in the contrastive loss to emphasize divergence.
 Additionally, instead of rigidly aligning query images to a specific prototype, we generate the dynamic prototype by randomly picking samples within a cluster.
-This dynamic prototype is used to retain the natural variety of features while reducing instability in the simultaneous learning of both common and disparate information.
-Finally, we introduce a progressive learning strategy to gradually shift the model's attention towards hard samples, avoiding cluster deterioration.
+The dynamic prototype is used to encourage the variety.
+Finally, we introduce a progressive learning strategy to gradually shift the model's attention towards divergence and variety, avoiding cluster deterioration.
 Extensive experiments conducted on the publicly available SYSU-MM01 and RegDB datasets validate the effectiveness of the proposed method.
-PCLMP outperforms the existing state-of-the-art method with an average mAP improvement of 3.9\%.
-The source codes will be released.